 The Lyman Bullet Puller is much similar to the Frankford Quick-N-EZ Bullet puller with a difference that it comes in tangy orange color.

 Much similar to the above one, Lyman’s Bullet Remover also carries 2 expandable collets that are compatible to use with varied bullet sizes.

-While working out with this puller in a similar fashion you can easily pull the bullet out within seconds.
+While working out with this best collet bullet puller in a similar fashion you can easily pull the bullet out within seconds.

 What we like most:

-The Hornady Bullet Puller works fairly easy once you get to know how to use it correctly.
+The Hornady Bullet Puller works fairly easily once you get to know how to use it correctly.